damianhakert/damianhakert.github.io/source/_posts/2015-04-21-gitlab-on-raspberry-pi-2.markdown

 If you are using GitLab on your Raspberry Pi 2, it works exactly the same way as it does regularly.
 You can use GitLab's official user documentation as a guide.

-If you define git hooks like "post-receive" in GitLab CE, it would trigger project and system webhooks.

 Raspberry Pi 2 does not have enough resources to run both GitLab and CI at the same time.
 It would be very slow.